solo-io/aoa-catalog/README.md

 Syntax: installer [-f|-i|-h]

 commands:
-deploy     deploys an environment with the specified path destroy    destroys an environment with the specified path
+deploy     deploys an environment with the speficied path destroy    deploys an environment with the speficied path

 options:
 -f     path to environment files